MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 #### Update from Git

-In this section we describe the steps involved in updating a workspace with the changes from Git.
-In this script we update the workspace items with changes from Git, but we leave the Git repository unchanged.
+In this section, we describe the steps involved in updating a workspace with the changes from Git.
+In this script, we update the workspace items with changes from Git, but we leave the Git repository unchanged.

 [Update workspace from Git](https://github.com/microsoft/fabric-samples/blob/main/e2e-samples/GitIntegration-UpdateFromGit.ps1)